Douglass616/Excel-Based-Tools/README.md

 FInalised Excel based Analysis Tool
-Provide a holistic frequency based view of words.
+Providing a holistic frequency based view of words.
 I have used this in the past to assist in identifying common patterns in maintenance failure data and analysis of material ordering.

-Allthough subjective can still provide a insight into maintenance supporting the maintenance function.
+Allthough subjective can still provide an insight into maintenance and supporting the maintenance function.